delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A damage resulting from the breach, endured by the plaintiff

 The statutory limit for filing these claims with the civil courts is 3 years (81 Del.
-C. 1953, § 8106),, except claims of $100,000 or above which can be filed within a period specified on the written contract, provided the period does not exceed 20 years.
+C. 1953, § 8106), except claims of $100,000 or above, which typically need to be filed within a period specified on the written contract, provided the period does not exceed 20 years.

 What are the Remedies for a Breach of Contract in Delaware?